moussetf/lc/README.md

 definitions.
 For example, `Y` above could equally have been defined by `Y = 'f.f (Y f)`.
 The binding can be removed by entering `!unset Y`.

-Finally, the program can be passed a file name as a command line argument, causing it to first interpret all lines in the file before launching the REPL.
-This allows experimenting with the use of the lamdba calculus as a programming language.
+Finally, the program can be passed file names as a command line argument, causing it to first process all lines in the given file before launching the REPL.
+This allows experimenting with the use of the lamdba calculus as a programming language (a pretty limited one obviously, as there is no way to interact with the system).
 For example, the included file `church.lc` contains a definition of the Fibonacci numbers using Church-encoded numerals:
 ```